-Of course, plated cases can be replated, but this obviously takes away from the value of a watch.
+Of course, plated cases can be replated, but this takes away from the value of a watch.
 Also, it’s rarely done right.

 Steel and gold cases are a different story.
 The worst that you can encounter are overpolished cases or ones with heavy pitting and deep scratches.
 Yes, this can be fixed, although a pro restoration will hurt your wallet.
 Oh, and yes, it’ll take away from the value of a watch all the same.

 Checking the authenticity of case finishing is one of the harder things to do.
-Essentially, if the ordinary signs of polishing aren’t present, you need to check how the watch compares to other specimens of the same thing.
-Obviously, this takes finding other examples of it first.
+Essentially, if the typical signs of polishing aren’t present, you need to check how the watch compares to other specimens of the same thing.
+This takes finding other examples of it first.

 The usual signs are blunt edges on the lugs, often uneven.
 But what if a case had all the edges blunt and rounded from the start?
 Well, go figure…

 Unless you’re dealing with a trench watch with wire lugs, this is an absolute deal-breaker.

-A wire lug on a gold or silver case can be fixed by a jeweller.
+A wire lug on a gold or silver case can be fixed by a jeweler.

 Lugs on standard cases theoretically can be fixed by a case restorer.
-However, unless you’re dealing with a very collectable watch, it’s not worth it in monetary terms.
+However, unless you’re dealing with a very collectible watch, it’s not worth it in monetary terms.

 This matters a lot if you’re buying a watch with an integrated bracelet.

 Vintage bracelets usually were more “rattly” than modern solid link ones.
 Still, you don’t want a badly stretched one.
 First of all, it won’t feel solid.
 Second, it can pinch hair on your wrist even more than it did when new.
-Besides, there are few craftspeople who can restore a bracelet in terms of eliminating the stretch.
+Besides, few craftspeople can restore a bracelet concerning eliminating the stretch.
 It’s possible, yes, but hard to come by.
 It’s also costly.

 Also, there’s plenty of watches, where the original bracelet contributes heavily to the price.
-That’s due to the fact, that the bracelet alone is often collectable.
+That’s due to the fact that the bracelet alone is often collectible.
 “Beads of rice” bracelets by Gay Freres, Jubilee and Oyster bracelets on Rolexes and Tudors, you name it.
 Do you want one that won’t be comfortable on the wrist?